-Author's addresses: Radu Mariescu-Istodor and Pasi Fränti, Machine Learning Unit, School of Computing, University of Eastern Finland, Joensuu, Finland.
+Authors' addresses: R. Mariescu-Istodor and P. Fränti, Machine Learning Group, School of Computing, University of Eastern Finland, Joensuu, Finland; emails: {radum, franti}@cs.uef.fi.

-Permission to make digital or hardcopies of part or all of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies show this notice on the first page or initial screen of a display along with the full citation.
+Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
 Copyrights for components of this work owned by others than ACM must be honored.
-Abstracting with credits permitted.
-To copy otherwise, to republish, to post on servers, to redistribute to lists, or to use any component of this work in other works requires prior specific permission and/or a fee.
-Permissions may be requested from Publications Dept., ACM, Inc., 2 Penn Plaza, Suite 701, New York, NY 10121-0701 USA, fax +1 (212) 869-0481, or permissions@acm.org.
+Abstracting with credit is permitted.
+To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
+Request permissions from permissions@acm.org.